 Lifestyle and Income: Many of you may want to consider the practice style and income of practitioners in various specialties: Academicians tend to be paid less than private practitioners, pediatricians usually make much less than surgeons.
 How important are these considerations to you to your spouse?
-All doctors work hard and must be willing to make sacrifices for the needs of your patients.
+All doctors work fairly hard and most of you when applying to medical school said one of the attractions was that medicine was not in the "9 to 5" mentality.
+Have you changed?
+Are you willing to make sacrifices for the needs of your patients?
 How much control of your time do you demand?
-Are you drawn to focusing on a certain patient population, age group or subject-matter (e.g., childbearing women, children, adults) or do you want to care for a broader range of people and scope of healthcRE?
+Are you willing to limit your practice to a certain patient population or age group (e.g., childbearing women, children, adults) or do you want to care for all people?

-Personal Development: Another facet of this conundrum that you need to keep in mind is that we change over time.
+Personal Development: Another facet of this conundrum that you need to keep in mind is that we change over time!

 Many students and residents enjoy being at the "cutting edge" of their field.
 Many like intensive/critical situations.
-However, many physicians will tell you that their substantial joys during mid-practice years come from being of service and making a difference in the lives of their patients.
+Guide to the Transition to Advanced Clinical Practice | 7 However, many physicians will tell you that their substantial joys during mid- practice years come from being of service and making a difference in the lives of their patients.
 How can you know how you will feel in 15 years?
 You probably can't but you ought to be aware of this common change in older physicians.